-Health conditions or disabilities can cause us extra expense.

-Thankfully, there is help available with these costs.
+Health conditions or disabilities can cause us extra costs.
+Thankfully, there is help available with this.

 Help with NHS health costs

 You may be able to get free NHS services, depending on your age and where you live.
 This table outlines who can get them and when.